uq-eresearch/thales/doc/thales-install-guide.md

 1. Configure the application to automatically start when the OS starts.

     a.
-Copy the basic init.d script to the /etc/init.d directory.
+Copy the init.d script (basic) to the /etc/init.d directory.

         sudo cp script/thales-basic.init /etc/init.d/thales